 Gifts & Donations

-Special Collections gladly accepts gifts of materials that enlarge and strengthen our collections.
+Quaker & Special Collections gladly accepts gifts of materials that enlarge and strengthen our collections.
 Among the areas in which we collect most deeply are rare books, personal and family papers, materials related to Quaker history and practice, organizational records, and Haverford College history (papers of students, faculty, and alumni, as well as published materials).
-For a list of major collecting areas, please see our collecting guidelines.
+The subject areas listed above are examples of some of the areas in which we collect.
 Our collecting is not always limited to these areas, however, and we are willing to explore adding new areas of strength if they have connections to the Haverford curriculum or to current collecting areas.

-For more information about making a donation, please contact Special Collections.
+For more information about making a donation, please contact Quaker & Special Collections.

 Campus offices interested in transferring records to the archives should contact the College Archivist.